 Assessment methods and how these relate to testing achievement of the intended learning outcomes

 All learning outcomes are assessed through examinations.
 Students will be required to answer at least one question in each subject area.
+The generic learning outcomes will be assessed through the examples classes.
 In addition, learning outcome 1 is assessed by the Information Theory and Coding examples class assignments.
 Learning outcomes 2 and 3 are assessed by the assignments from the Communication Networks and Optical Communication Systems examples classes, respectively.
 Weighting between coursework and the examination is 15:85.

 Implications for learning resources, including staff, library, IT and space